Powered by SchoolDash

 Chester Road, Malpas SY14 8JD

-Particular strengths include Attendance, Progress, Attainment and Disadvantaged pupils.
-Relative weaknesses include Finances and Sixth form.
+Particular strengths include Attainment, Attendance, Progress and Admissions.
+Relative weaknesses include Finances and Destinations.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.